askap-vast/vast-pipeline/CONTRIBUTING.md

 In to order to make a release, please follow these steps (example: making the `0.1.0` release):

 1. Make sure that every new feature and PR will be merged to master, before continuing with the releasing process.
 2. Update the [`CHANGELOG.md`](./CHANGELOG.md) on `master` directly (only admin can and need to force-push the changes) with the list of changes.
-An example of format can be found [here](https://github.com/apache/incubator-superset/blob/master/CHANGELOG.md)
+An example of format can be found [here](https://github.com/apache/incubator-superset/blob/master/CHANGELOG.md).
-3. The `0.1.X` branch will be updated by merging `master` into `0.1.X`
+3. The `0.1.X` branch will be updated by merging `master` into `0.1.X`.
 4. Branch off `0.1.X` and call it `0.1.1`, then change the `package.json` with the version of the release, commit and tag the commit.
 Push commit and tag to origin.
-5. Make a release in GitHub using that tag
+5. Make a release in GitHub using that tag.

 __NOTE__: keep the version on `master` branch to something like 99.99.99dev and in `0.1.X` branch to something like 0.1.99dev.
 In the release branch, change only the version in [`package.json`](./package.json).